 How do we consume information from the world of politics?
 How do we process it?
 Make sense of it?
 How do we cope with information overload?
 Alternative facts?
 Fake news?
+Do you ever get the feeling you're being manipulated?
 Do we really live in a post-truth world?
 Our task this semester is to address these questions and learn strategies for coping with them.

 You have the right to engage in reasoned disagreement with me without any penalty to your grade.
 I have the right to challenge any belief, ideology, worldview, or attitude you have, including those beliefs you hold sacred.
 Students likewise have this right with each other and me.
 Everyone has the right to express his or her views without fear of bullying or reprisal.
 I or another student may ask you to support your view with evidence, logic, or an expression of values, just as you may ask of me or anyone else in class.
 Respectful disagreements and challenges should not be seen as attacks or insults, but as part of the reasoned dialogue we engage in as students, professors, and citizens.
 Look at disagreements as an opportunity to explore your own views as well as attempt to see an alternative viewpoint as if it were your own, even if only temporarily in order to understand it better.
 Understand that intellectual discomfort is a stepping stone to better understanding all points of view – even our own.
 And it is a critical foundation for learning.

 All readings can be found under the schedule of readings and assignments.
 There is no assigned text or book to purchase.
 Course reserves ("e-reserves") are entirely electronic in pdf format.
 To access them, you'll need the password "thinking."
 Print them or read them on your device.

 As far as I know, all videos in this course -- whether mine or out on the internet -- are captioned.
 To turn them on, click on the cc button at the bottom of the video.
 If you are visually impaired, let me know and I will take care to read all quotes and describe important graphics and maps.

 Requirements and Grading